Josh Allen, Micah Parsons Among PFT's Midseason Award Winners

-Josh Allen, Micah Parsons among PFT’s midseason award winners originally appeared on NBC Sports Chicago
+Josh Allen, Micah Parsons among PFT’s midseason award winners originally appeared on NBC Sports Boston

 With Week 9 in the books, the NFL is officially onto the second half of the 2022 regular season.
 As playoff races heat up, so will award races.